solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 The custom runtime bootstrap is based on a simple loop that uses HTTP API to:
 - issue a GET request to fetch the next invocation
 - pass it on to the handler for processing
-- issue a POST request to send response (or error) back to client
+- issue a POST request to send a response (or an error) back to the client
 - repeat

 To follow along or just try the code yourself, check out the code from the